Contents insurance comparison: our ultimate guide

 What should I look out for before buying?

-Steep renewal costs: People are often lured in by discounts and ads for the cheapest contents insurance deals and then caught out by steep renewal prices.
+Steep renewal costs: People are often lured in by discounts and ads for the cheapest Contents insurance deals and then caught out by steep renewal prices.
 A lot of the time, your renewal price may seem only slightly more expensive because the insurance company compares the new cost with your initial quote (before discounts were applied).
 If you look at customer reviews, then you’ll be able to get some idea of how much your premium may increase by come renewal time.
 In the traditional insurance industry, this is a common practice which we stand against.
 We believe that new customers should never pay less than our existing customers and value loyalty.

-Costs for making changes: Similarly, getting the cheapest contents insurance deal may charge you excessively for changing your policy.
+Costs for making changes: Similarly, getting the cheapest Contents insurance deal may charge you excessively for changing your policy.
 If you look for it, then you can find how much making changes will cost (as a general rule, if it costs nothing then it will be advertised proudly, and if it costs a lot then you’ll have to work to find it).
 Some insurance providers have complicated and long-winded changes procedures, which can involve spending hours on the phone, so watch out for that on the reviews as well.

 Steep costs for expensive items: If you have any high-value items, then it could be worth getting a quote with and without them included to see how much they’re pushing up your premium – sometimes getting standalone insurance for something really valuable can be your best option.

-Beware of interest: When looking at a contents insurance comparison lookout for the providers who give you the option of paying in monthly instalments to keep your immediate costs lower.
+Beware of interest: When looking at a Contents insurance comparison lookout for the providers who give you the option of paying in monthly instalments to keep your immediate costs lower.
 These can seem great in the short term, however, many of these insurance companies will also be charging you interest so it actually works out more expensive overall.
 Paying monthly and annually both have their advantages and disadvantages, so it’s really up to you what you do.

-What's the best contents insurance for me?
+What's the best contents insurance for renters?

 While there are some features which are nearly always included, no matter the provider, most policies will also have 'add-ons'.
 This means you can custom your cover by adding the extra cover you need, or not, meaning you won't pay for the cover you don't need!